-This is the question I hear the most often.
-I write on the topic in depth using as an example Psychiatrists and Psychologists–but data is consistent with other medical specialties.
-Setting a Fee in Med-Legal Work: Case Study Psychiatry | Psychology
+This is the question I hear most often.
+I write on the topic in-depth in another article on this site, but reported data is often consistent with other medical specialties: Setting a Fee in Med-Legal Work: Case Study Psychiatry | Psychology

 A physician in any medical specialty will find information of use there.

 While I go into more detail below, here’s what you need to know.
 Your fee will reflect:

 - How easy it is to find you

 - How easy it is to reach you*

 - The quality of your reports (get feedback and improve)